usnistgov/ARIAC/docs/competition/challenges.rst

   This challenge has been modified from previous ARIAC iterations.
 In previous iterations, the sensor blackout challenge affected all sensor types at once.
 In this iteration, the sensor blackout can be customized to affect only selected sensor types.

 The sensor blackout challenge is triggered based on :ref:`conditions<target to conditions>`.
 When a sensor type blacks out, all sensors of this type stop publishing data on their respective topics.
-Once the challenge is resolved (after a duration), sensors will start publishing data again.
-Sensor blackouts can occur multiple times during the same challenge.
+Once the challenge is resolved (after a duration), these sensors will start publishing  again.

 Sensor Blackout Example
 ---------------------------